Greece Golden Visa vs Malta Residency – Full Comparison 2026

 Minimum Investment

-€250,000
+From €250,000

 Residency Type

-Temporary (5-year renewable)
+Temporary residence permit (5-year renewable)

-Permanent from day 1
+Permanent residence from day one

 Investment Type